bingabid/sf-crime/README.md

 # Performance

 Model predictions are compared on validation performance and the best configurations are used to generate Kaggle submission files.
-The final solution achieves a multi class log loss of approximately 2.22804 and ranks within the top 100 on the public leaderboard.
+The final solution achieves a multi class log loss of approximately 2.22804 and ranked 61st against public leaderboard.